Young Fathers Employment Program

 What is Young Fathers Employment Program

-The Young Fathers Employment Program is a progressive and wide-ranging initiative that serves fathers and non-custodial parents in Talbot County.
+The Young Fathers Employment Program is a progressive and wide-ranging initiative that serves fathers and non-custodial parties in Talbot County.
 The mission of the program is to empower parents to become more responsible, accountable, and more active participants in the lives of their children.
 The Caroline County Department of Social Services endeavors to:

 - Increase parental involvement and nurturing of mothers and fathers through relationship and parental skill development and mediation;